aerospike/aerospike-client-python/doc/predexp.rst

 .. py:function:: predexp_and(nexpr)

     Create an AND logical predicate expression.

-    :param nexpr: :class:`int` Number of expressions to combine with "and"
+    :param nexpr: :class:`int` Number of expressions to combine with "and" .
+The value of nexpr must be between 1 and 65535.
     :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

     For example, the following sequence of predicate expressions selects records where the value of bin "c" is between 11 and 20 inclusive: